 The Village of Wadsworth is home to rural farms, forest preserves and a gold-plated pyramid.

 Residents by and large enjoy the quiet rural life here.
 Notwithstanding the Pyramid house, moat and 50-foot King Tut statue built by a homeowner in the 1970s.

-The Village in Lake County was founded by farmers and later named after a railroad shareholder when it was incorporated in 1962.
+The village was founded by farmers and later named after a railroad shareholder when it was incorporated in 1962.

-To retain the area’s rural ambience and scenic setting, homes must be built on one acre or more with plenty of room between residences, farms and Forest Preserve land.
+To retain the area’s rural ambience and scenic setting, homes must be built on one acre or more with room between residences, farms and Forest Preserve land.
 Homes include a range of styles including Classic European, Colonial and Tudor.

-The Village hosts several seasonal events including the Wadsworth Farmer’s Market from July through October; a fall festival with a pig roast, bonfire, hayrides and live music.
-And in winter, the Village celebrates the season with a tree lighting ceremony.
+The community hosts several seasonal events including the Wadsworth Farmer’s Market from July through October and a fall festival with a pig roast, bonfire, hayrides and live music.
+And in the winter, the village celebrates the season with a tree-lighting ceremony.

 Students in Wadsworth are served by a number of school districts, including Beach Park School District 3, Gurnee School District 56, Millburn Community Consolidated School District 24, Woodland School District 50, Warren Township High School and Zion-Benton Township High School District 126.

 Zion-benton Twp Hsd 126